mishal23/mishal23.github.io/src/posts/no-cost-emi/index.md

 ### GST on the interest

-As per RBI guidelines, you're charged 18% GST on the interest that you're charged for every EMI.
+As per RBI guidelines, you're charged 18% GST on the interest for every EMI.
 Again, the vendor doesn't compensate for it.

 In my case, total interest was Rs.
 915, so the GST was Rs.
 165 (Rs.
 915 \* 0.18).